Tenant Eviction in Foreclosure: What Are Your Rights?

 In 2009, Congress passed the Mortgage Reform and Anti-Predatory Lending Act in the wake of the subprime mortgage crisis.
 Federal law now typically requires a 90-day notice to tenants.

 Before, tenants had 30 days' notice at most, with some tenants receiving far less notice.
 Of course, state-level landlord/tenant laws may provide greater protection.
 For example, consider an eviction lawsuit involving the bank engaging in illegal activities.
 They may have failed to give proper notice under state law.
 At your eviction hearing, you can avoid a default judgment by appearing personally to voice your grievance with the bank.

 The Protecting Tenants at Foreclosure Act (PTFA) was signed in 2009 and revived on June 23, 2018.
 It may also protect your lease, but state laws always take precedence.
 The Act requires:

 - Honoring bona fide leases or tenancy on the property

 You can learn more legal information about the PTFA through the Comptroller's Handbook.

 What Are Your Rights?

-You can't prevent the foreclosure process from wiping out your rental agreement.
-However, that lease was a contract, and as such, the landlord who signed it is still bound by its terms.
-If you sue the former owner, they can be held accountable for taking away the place where you live.
+You generally can't prevent the foreclosure process from wiping out your rental agreement.
+The bank may get a writ of possession from a court, allowing them to kick you out.
+However, that lease was a contract, so the landlord who signed it is still bound by its terms.
+If you sue the former owner, they may be held accountable for taking away the place where you live.

 - Moving expenses